Cheenaswee/CS3244-Machines-That-Learn/README.md

    git clone https://github.com/Cheenaswee/CS3244-Machines-That-Learn.git
    ```

-2. Our Github repo contains 2 dataset folders and 1 Jupyter Notebook file: CS3244_Notebook
+2. Within our GitHub repository, you will find two folders named "dataset" and one Jupyter Notebook file titled "CS3244_Notebook."
-3. Open the file:CS3244_Notebook in your preferred source-code editor that is able to run Jupyter Notebook
+3. Proceed by opening the "CS3244_Notebook" file using your preferred source-code editor, which should support Jupyter Notebook files.
-4. Follow the instructions in the Jupyter Notebook to view the project
+4. Once opened, carefully follow the instructions outlined in the Jupyter Notebook to explore and engage with our project.

 <!-- BOTTOM BANNER -->